winrevive/win7-sp2/patches/software/Task Manager/README.md

-# Windows 8 build 7793 Task Manager for 7
+# Windows 8 build 7880 Task Manager for 7

-> Import the registry files, extract to System32 and restart.
+> Copy the files to system32.

 > Credits to Jevil7452 for the discovery!